Drumharsna Castle: History

 The castle was witness to the torture and murder of two brothers, Patrick and Harry Loughnane, who were arrested by the Auxiliaries on 26 November 1920.
-Pat was an officer in Beagh Company of the IRA and Harry was the secretary of the Sinn Féin cumman.
+Pat was an officer in Beagh Company of the IRA and Harry was the secretary of the Sinn Féin cumann.
 The prisoners were taken to Drumharsna Castle, and their badly mutilated and burnt bodies were found dumped in a nearby pond over a week later.